 Maria trained in numerous dance styles herself, including classical ballet and Chinese dance.
 She presented her honours thesis on musculoskeletal profiles of pre-professional ballet dancers at the International Association for Dance Medicine & Science annual meeting in Switzerland in 2014, and at the World Congress of Physical Therapy the following year.

-Maria has since worked with established professional contemporary and ballet companies including Les Misérables (Australia), Singapore Dance Theatre, and T.H.E dance company, conducting functional assessments and dance-specific screening on top of injury management.
+Maria has since worked with established professional contemporary and ballet companies including Les Misérables (Australia), Singapore Dance Theatre, and T.H.E dance company, conducting functional assessments and dance specific screening on top of injury management.
 She works closely with a number of Brisbane’s dance schools, and regularly conducts pre-pointe assessments and dance screening for dance students.
-She also runs dance-specific Pilates studio sessions at Agility to help dancers get the best from their bodies.
+She also runs dance specific Pilates studio sessions at Agility to help dancers get the best from their bodies.

-Is an APA Sports Physiotherapist and part of our dance injury team.
+Andrea Maude is an APA Sports Physiotherapist and part of our dance injury team.